All Episodes

 Exactly.

-Um well, one of the things mom said is that you know, you you come from you know the greatest generation, you know, dad was part of that greatest generation.
+Well, one of the things mom said is that, you know, you come from, you know, the greatest generation.

-I just want to say, you know what?
+The young man who just called, I just want to say, you know what?

-Thank God that my dad and all those who enlisted and fought in World War II didn't have that, you know, we are an island attitude because um otherwise, you know, the the real Hitler would have taken over.
+Thank God that my dad and all those who enlisted and fought in World War II didn't have that, you know, we are an island attitude because otherwise, you know, the real Hitler would have taken over.

-President Trump and all his supporters get you know wrongfully um chastised and called all kinds of names, but you know, they are the greatest generation who saved this world and and that's why we're free.
+But, you know, they are the greatest generation who saved this world, and that's why we're free.

 And mom is a survivor.